Survivorship: Late Effects After Radiation for Head and Neck Cancer

 Vision and Eye Changes

-Your lacrimal glands (tear ducts) can be damaged.
-This can cause a loss of or less tear production and chronic dry eyes.
-You may be given artificial tears or medications to stimulate tear production.
+Your lacrimal glands (tear ducts) can be harmed.
+This can cause a loss of or less tears being made and chronic dry eyes.
+You may be given artificial tears or medications to help make tears.
 Patients with dry eyes from radiation treatment may be at a higher risk for infections in the cornea (the front part of the eye).

 • Corneal abrasions (scratches) and ulcers.